The book is 428 pages and has 176 maps, figures and tables. Availabe at all Amazon sites.

 The picture on the right illustrates movements in the French population throughout the last 260 years, according to information in literature.

 The population in Fennoscandia behaves according to the principles in the Abundant Center Hypothesis.
-There is an exceptionally high immigration rate from the source population in Russia, and it is reason to believe that the variation in this rate over time decides the fluctuations in the trends in Fennoscandia and the rest of Europe, and hence where the periphery runs at any given time.
+There is an exceptionally high immigration rate in Europe from the source population in Russia, and there is reason to believe that the variation in this rate over time has decided the fluctuations and trends in Fennoscandia and the rest of Europe, and hence where the periphery has run at any given time.

 During the population reduction in Fennoscandia throughout the last 50 years, the gravitational center has moved increasingly further north in Sweden and around the Bay of Bothnia back into Finland - backwards along the original colonization route from Finnish Karelia.